Representative Matters

 Following written submissions and an oral hearing, the adjudicator agreed with the municipality’s submissions that the contractor had no valid argument establishing entitlement to its claims.
 The adjudication was dismissed in favour of the municipality.

-Aird & Berlis represented the respondent municipality with a team including Vedran Simkic, Danielle Muise and Jennifer Bilas.
+Aird & Berlis represented the respondent municipality with a team including Vedran Simkic, Danielle Muise and Jennifer Bilas (Construction).